White Bear Lake Area High School: South Campus

 What was once known as South Campus was built in 1971 and opened late in the Summer of '72 as White Bear Mariner High School.
 In contrast to North Campus, South's floor plan was originally open, consisting of only minimal walls between classrooms.
 In 1983, upon merging with White Bear High School, the building was remodeled to hold grades eleven and twelve, and a more traditional design was achieved by adding interior walls throughout.
 The building has since been expanded multiple times.
 In the early 1990s ten classrooms were added in the southeast corner of the building.
 A weight room and fitness center was added in 2005.
 The Mariner Theater stage was renovated in 2010, converting the space from a lecture hall/small stage theater to an acoustic venue.

 The former South Campus building houses a self-contained secondary special education school, operated and owned by Intermediate District 916 North East Metro School District.
 This facility was renovated in 2009.

-In 2021, the Building our Future bond referendum called for two phases of expansion to the South Campus and future repurposing of the site to become the new location of Sunrise Park Middle.
-The phase one expansion provided for the construction of a gymnasium on the northwest corner.
-Phase two provided for a classroom addition on the east side of the building and moved the main entrance from the south side of the building to the east side, facing McKnight Road.
+In 2021, the Building our Future bond referendum called for two phases of expansion to the South Campus and future repurposing of the site to become the new location of Sunrise Park Middle School.
+The first phase expansion provided for the construction of a gymnasium on the northwest corner.
+Phase two provided for a classroom addition on the east side of the building and moved the main entrance from the south side of the building to its east side, facing McKnight Road.

-In 2023, a school naming committee was formed to rename the building to be effective when the former Sunrise Park Middle School moved into the former South Campus in the fall of 2024.
+In 2023, a school naming committee was formed to rename the building to be effective when the former Sunrise Park Middle School moved into the former South Campus building in the fall of 2024.
 At the February 13, 2023 School Board regular meeting, the White Bear Lake Area School Board approved the committee's recommendation to change the name of the former Sunrise Park Middle School.
 The new name, Mariner Middle School, is a nod to the District’s past.

 Area Learning Center

-Housed in the former Golfview Elementary, a few blocks away from South Campus, is White Bear Lake's alternative secondary program.
-This school houses secondary students grades 10–12 who are unable to participate in a traditional high school environment, including those who are not achieving to their potential, are parents, or have a day job.
+Housed in the former Golfview Elementary, a few blocks away from Mariner Middle School, is White Bear Lake's alternative secondary program.
+This school houses secondary students in grades 10–12 who are unable to participate in a traditional high school environment, including those who are not achieving to their potential, are parents, or have a day job.
 The building also contains the Insight program, a curriculum designed for students recovering from drug abuse and addictions.

 Merger

 On November 9, 2019, with a 57.4 positive vote, voters in the White Bear Lake School District approved a plan to provide renovations and construction to make changes to facilities in the district.
-The project included expanding the former North Campus for it to become the district's only high school.
-The former South Campus would be repurposed as a middle school as Sunrise Park Middle School will relocate and open in 2024 as Mariner Middle School.
+The project included expanding the former North Campus to become the district's only high school.
+The former South Campus was repurposed as a middle school, as Sunrise Park Middle School relocated and opened in 2024 as Mariner Middle School.
 Construction for this merger was completed for the opening of the 2024–25 school year.